timjansen/sparkplug.js/README.md

 Sparkplug.js is a tiny initializer for <a href="https://github.com/amdjs/amdjs-api/wiki/AMD">AMD modules</a>, primarily for use in web browsers.
-It can be used as an alternative to AMD loaders like requirejs and curl.jsm, giving you with Node-like <code>require()</code> style dependency management and AMD modules without the overhead.
+It can be used as an alternative to AMD loaders like requirejs and curl.jsm, giving you namespaces and AMD module structure a with Node-like <code>require()</code> style dependency management, but without the overhead of a full AMD loader.
 After compilation with Google Closure and gzip'ing its size is only 597 bytes.